 - G.1 Participating agencies may not institute additional requirements beyond State and Federal requirements. - a.
-Participating Agencies must comply with UWMC's nondiscrimination policy and expectations as designed in section 10.2 of the Community Impact Grant Agreement (Appendix C). - Participating Agencies must adhere to the program's payment procedures and documentation standards as outlined in Section 2.
+Participating Agencies must comply with UWMC's nondiscrimination policy and expectations as designed in section 10.2 of the Community Impact Grant Agreement (Appendix C). - b.
+Participating Agencies must adhere to the program's payment procedures and documentation standards as outlined in Section 2.
 Use of Grant Funds, Section 4.
 Eligibility Requirements for Grant Funds Distribution, and Section 5.
 Participant Documentation/Grantee Required Activities of the Community Impact Grant Agreement (Appendix C). - c.
 Participating Agencies must adhere to the United Way Monterey County SB91 ERAP Fraud Prevention and Recapture Policy (Appendix C) and utilize UWMC's Smart Referral software to track all payment and applications.
 The software creates a unique identifying number for each applicant in the system to prevent duplication of benefits and track payments issued to each applicant. - d.
 Policies and procedures to recapture illegitimate payments is addressed within the United Way. - e.
 Monterey County SB91 ERAP Fraud Prevention and Recapture Policy (Appendix C). - f.
-Participating agencies must retain all program documents including but not limited to direct financial assistance and administrative spending expense reports, eligibility documents, case notes, and records of payments to vendors.
-Each agency must sign a document retention letter provided by UWMC that these documents will be retained at minimum until June 30th, 2030. - g.
 UWMC will run weekly reports and analyze data to identify red flags and work with grantees to ensure no duplication of service occurs.